-BREAKING: CineMagic 7 Theatre in Austin to close end of day Sunday - Austin Daily Herald
+CineMagic 7 Theatre in Austin to close end of day Sunday - Austin Daily Herald

-BREAKING: CineMagic 7 Theatre in Austin to close end of day Sunday
+CineMagic 7 Theatre in Austin to close end of day Sunday

 Odyssey Entertainment announced on Friday that it will be closing CineMagic 7 Theatre in Austin.
 The closing will take effect at the end of day Sunday, Feb.
 21.